amankulhria/unity-systems-showcase/README.md

 ## Project Structure
 Each system is implemented as a self-contained folder with:
-- Isolated scenes
+- Scenes
-- Focused scripts
+- Scripts
-- Supporting documentation
+- Documentation

 ## Status
 This project is actively under development and will evolve over time.